wgst/wgst.github.io/index.md

 # Wojciech Stark

 I'm a Research Associate at Imperial College London ([AIchemy hub](https://aichemy.ac.uk)).
-I obtained my PhD at the University of Warwick ([Computational Surface Science Group (Maurer group)](https://warwick.ac.uk/fac/sci/chemistry/research/maurer/maurergroup/)) with the thesis titled "Machine Learning Models for Gas-Surface Dynamics".
+I obtained my PhD at the University of Warwick ([Computational Surface Science Group (Maurer group)](https://warwick.ac.uk/fac/sci/chemistry/research/maurer/maurergroup/)) with the thesis titled "Machine Learning Models for Gas-Surface Dynamics" (which you can find [here](https://wrap.warwick.ac.uk/id/eprint/189505/)).
 Before that, I completed my BSc and MSc at the Warsaw University of Technology.

 ## Research